ryandeivert/terraform-aws-gsuite-reports-channeler/modules/athena/README.md

 # Athena Table for GSuite Logs

-This is meant to be used in conjunction with the an instance of the [channeler module](https://github.com/ryandeivert/terraform-aws-gsuite-reports-channeler).
+This is meant to be used in conjunction with an instance of the [channeler module](https://github.com/ryandeivert/terraform-aws-gsuite-reports-channeler).

 For the below examples, assume a configuration such as the one below exists: